MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/perf-test/rsat/rsat-install-configure.md

 + **SOAP Hostname** – The SOAP hostname of the test environment.
 Typically, you must add a **soap** suffix to the hostname.
 For example, if your hostname is myhost.cloudax.dynamics.com, use myhost**soap**.cloudax.dynamics.com as the SOAP hostname.

     + If you don't know the SOAP hostname of your test environment, you can find it in the web.config file for the AOS server in Infrastructure.SoapServicesUrl.
-    + If your test environment is a user acceptance testing (UAT) or higher-tier sandbox environment that has no Remote Desktop access (because it was deployed [self-service](../../deployment/infrastructure-stack.md)), the SOAP hostname matches the hostname.
+    + If your test environment is a user acceptance testing (UAT) or higher-tier sandbox environment that has no Remote Desktop access, the SOAP hostname matches the hostname.

 + **Admin User Name** – The email address of an admin user in the test environment.
 + **Thumbprint** – The thumbprint of the authentication certificate that you're using.